Изображения страниц

 But vain the wish-for, hark, the murmuring meed

-Of hoarse applause from yonder shed proceed !
+Of hoarse applause from yonder shed proceed!

 Enter and view the thronging concourse there,

-Intent with gaping mouth and stopid stare;
+Intent with gaping mouth and stupid stare;

 While in their midst their supple leader stands,

-Har ngg aloud and flourishes his hands.
+Hargues aloud and flourishes his hands.

-To aculation tones his servile throat.
+To adulation tones his servile throat.

 [ocr errors]